US Secretary Tillerson begins trip to Ethiopia, Djibouti, Kenya, Chad, and Nigeria

 So far, the Trump administration’s relationship with Africa has remained unclear, if not negative.
 Major cuts in the U.S. budget to both aid and diplomacy threaten important economic and social programs supported by the U.S. In addition, important diplomatic posts, such as the ambassador to South Africa and the assistant secretary of State for African Affairs remain unfilled.
 The administration’s decision to pull out of the climate deal has also been a blow to the region as it disproportionately bears the brunt of extreme climate change-related events.
 President Trump’s alleged derogatory remarks about the continent earlier this year have certainly not encouraged African leaders to warm to the administration.
 However, on Thursday, Moussa Faki Mahamat, chairman of the African Union commission, stated that “The incident is behind us; the visit by the secretary of state today is proof of the importance of relations between the different parties.”

-For more Brookings commentary on the trip, see the recent briefing by Brookings scholars Brahima Sangafowa Coulibaly, Vanda Felbab-Brown, Witney Schneidman, “A conversation on Secretary Tillerson’s March 2018 Trip to Africa.”
+For more Brookings commentary on the trip, see the recent briefing by Brookings scholars Brahima Sangafowa Coulibaly, Vanda Felbab-Brown, and Witney Schneidman, “A conversation on Secretary Tillerson’s March 2018 Trip to Africa.”
 Please also see the recent “Unpacked” video by Coulibaly on “The Trump administration’s Africa policy.”

 Sierra Leone votes for president while Cameroon’s president shakes up cabinet by adding Anglophone members